How To Choose the Right Skirting Board Size

 When it comes to the style that you are trying to achieve, skirting board can be made to fit into any scheme, but the shape and colour will also influence how they tie into a scheme.

-In a minimalist scheme skirting can be used to add layers of detail to a room that may otherwise feel empty, without adding too great of a feature as a piece of furniture might.
-This presence can be increased by increasing their size (and complexity of shape although this is for a different post).
+In a minimalist scheme skirting can be used to add layers of detail to a room that may otherwise feel empty, without adding too great of a feature as for instance a piece of furniture might.
+This presence can then be increased by increasing their size or complexity of shape, according to taste.

 Maximalist Styles